bcyrill/anonymizer_guardrail/services/privacy_filter/scripts/PROBE.md

 | `[803:827]` `DATE_OF_BIRTH` | `2026-04-17.\n\nResolution:` | "Resolution:" heading glued onto the date |
 | `[300:367]` `ADDRESS` | `742\nEvergreen Terrace, Springfield, IL 62701, United States.\n\nIssue` | "Issue" header from the next paragraph silently absorbed into the address |

-Two layers of defense, both in `services/privacy_filter/main.py` and `src/anonymizer_guardrail/detector/privacy_filter.py` (kept in lockstep — the in-process and remote detectors must produce identical output):
+Two layers of defense, both in `src/anonymizer_guardrail/detector/remote_privacy_filter.py` (post-processing now lives client-side; the service emits raw opf `DetectedSpan` records and the guardrail's `_to_matches` canonicalises labels and applies the merge / split passes):

 - **Merge side** (`_DEFAULT_GAP_PATTERN`): refuses to combine two adjacent same-type spans when the gap between them contains a